Battle of Szőlős: Background to battle

 In late 1526.
 Bálint Török attacked Szabadka (Subotica), the capital of the newly formed province in the wake of the Battle of Mohács, with 67 elite cavalry knights.
 The Serbs fortified the city and halted the attack.
 When László Csáky arrived with another 300 Hungarian cavalrymen, the Serbs retaliated with full force.
 Csáky was defeated and executed.

 These events alarmed the Hungarian nobility, and János Szapolyai appointed Péter Perényi as leader of an army set to destroy the new state at its heart.
 Meanwhile, Jovan Nenad, aware of the Hungarians' intentions, mustered a substantial force and marched to meet his enemy.

-The battle
+Battle

 Perényi's army numbered some 2,000 infantry and 10,000 cavalry (Transylvanian Hungarians and Saxons) together with few a thousand conscripts and nobility from the Tisza area.
 Jovan's army numbered 15,000 infantry and cavalry.

 Jovan attacked first, concentrating his force on the Hungarian infantry, and then managed to rout the Transylvanian cavalry.
 Around 3,000 Hungarians and Saxons fell in battle, while Jovan's army suffered minimal casualties.